 Martha Paas ( Ph.D.
 Bryn Mawr), Wadsworth A. Williams Professor of Economics, is a macroeconomist with special interests in European economic history and Health care economics.
 She has lectured and written widely on the economic history of early modern Germany and on income inequality and health care reform.
 Martha has a new book with Yale University Press: The Kipper and Wipper Inflation, 1619-23:An Economic History with Contemporary Broadsheets.
 She has held several grants and fellowships, most recently a Senior Research Fulbright Fellowship at the University of Erlandgen-Nuremberg.
 Martha is the architect of the annual Carleton Seminar in Economics held at Cambridge University, England, which she began in 1983.
 She has been a member of High Table at King’s College, Cambridge.

 Stephen Strand (Ph.D., Vanderbilt) came to economics after a stint in the Peace Corps in Turkey and regularly teaches a course on the economics of the European Union.
 He also teaches courses in managerial economics and other applied microeconomics topics including regulatory economics, a topic on which he has published several articles and done consulting and research.
 He has also co-directed Carleton off campus studies programs in France, Egypt, Morocco, and Turkey, in addition to the Carleton Economics Department's Cambridge Program in the summer of 2012.
-In 2013-2014, he will be participating as a visiting professor in an off campus studies program organized by Georgetown University at the McGhee Center for Eastern Mediterranean Studies in Alanya, Turkey.
+In 2013-2014, he participated as a visiting professor in an off campus studies program organized by Georgetown University at the McGhee Center for Eastern Mediterranean Studies in Alanya, Turkey.